How to increase your chances of winning competitions

 “Everybody is winning except me!”

 If you read interviews with compers in the newspapers, it might seem like winning prizes is easy.
 But the truth is, it’s not easy – successful comping requires persistence, patience and positive thinking.
-People are rarely good at it straight away – if you wonder why I’m successful, it’s because I have over 20 years’ experience and know lots of tricks of the trade (and that’s why I’ve published a book of comping tips!).
+People are rarely good at it straight away – if you wonder why I’m successful, it’s because I have 24 years’ experience and know the tricks of the trade (and that’s why I’ve already published a book of comping tips and currently writing a new one!).

 If you’re new to the hobby, it will take a while to get in the swing of things.
 Most new compers will enjoy comping for a few weeks, then when they don’t win – they give up.
 It’s the ones who keep going that will eventually be successful – and remember, some promoters take months to notify their winners, so be patient!

 The majority of compers focus on the quantity of comps entered, finding comps via listings sites like Loquax, PrizeFinder and MSE, then using autofill and keyboard shortcuts to fill out web entry forms rapidly.
-Some compers are entering 200 or more comps a day!
+Some compers are entering 200 or more comps a day, insisting ‘it’s a numbers game’.

-I only use competition listings websites to search for effort/creative competitions, or to look for wishlist prizes.
+I only use competition listings websites to search for effort/creative competitions, or to look for prizes from my wishlist.
 I simply don’t want to do a daily trawl through the MoneySavingExpert forum or The PrizeFinder.
-I find it dull, and I also know there’s a low chance of a win because thousands of other compers are entering those same easy prize draws.
+I find it dull, and I also know there’s a low chance of a win because thousands of other people are entering those same easy entry prize draws.

-I focus on the prizes I want to win by searching at least once a week for my wishlist prizes, using bookmarked Google searches and saved Twitter searches to do this quickly.
+Instead, I focus on the prizes I want to win by searching at least once a week for my wishlist prizes, and new creative, purchase or radio competitions, using bookmarked Google searches and saved Twitter searches to do this quickly.

 If you’re struggling to win anything, here are some suggestions: